 How to Soundproof Your Sleep

 If sound interferes with your sleep at night, there are adjustments you can make to reduce and regulate noise in your bedroom.

-- Silence electronics: To prevent indoor sounds, be sure to turn off all electronics before you turn in for the night.
+- Silence electronics: To prevent indoor sounds, be sure to put all electronics on silent mode before you turn in for the night.

 - Wear earplugs: When you can’t completely control the sounds around you, earplugs are the way to go.
 Earplugs are a comfortable and affordable way to limit noise disruption.
 When selecting earplugs, make sure they’re soft and flexible.
 Earplugs are rated at decibel levels.
 Be sure to select earplugs that rated at no higher than 32 decibels (dB).
 These will block noise but still allow you to hear sounds that are important, such as a child crying, or your morning alarm.

-- Finally, don’t forget to take into account sounds of the early morning.
-A newspaper delivery, early traffic, or your neighbor’s dog can disrupt your sleep and shorten overall sleep time.
+- Rember early morning sounds: A newspaper delivery, early traffic, or your neighbor’s dog can disrupt your sleep and shorten overall sleep time.
 In addition to making sure your sleep environment is quiet at bedtime, it also helps to protect against the intrusion of these early-morning noises.

 Noise can undermine your sleep, but it doesn’t have to.
 Being aware of the noise-related disruptions to your sleep environment, and taking simple steps to guard against unwanted noise, can get you to a place of better, more enjoyable sleep.